Unbeaten Flightline retires, will begin breeding career

 The son of Tapit will begin his breeding career next year at the farm in Versailles, Kentucky, Lane’s End Farms announced in a news release Sunday morning.

-Flightline was virtually unknown until his 19¼-length victory in September’s Grade 1 Pacific Classic at Del Mar.
-His combined victory margin of 62¾ lengths entering the season-ending championships soon drew a lot of attention — along with comparisons to legendary Triple Crown winner Secretariat.
+Flightline was virtually unknown until his 19\-length victory in September’s Grade 1 Pacific Classic at Del Mar.
+His combined victory margin of 62} lengths entering the season-ending championships soon drew a lot of attention – along with comparisons to legendary Triple Crown winner Secretariat.

 Trainer John Sadler’s pupil lived up to the hype in the biggest race of his career, starting from the No. 4 post.
 He and Todd Pletcher-trained Life Is Good (8-1) soon jetted away from six other horses at a blistering pace to form their own match race through the far turn.